ROSE BERN, M.A.

 Research Interests: queer sexuality, consensual non-monogamy, intersectional feminist and community-engaged methods

-Rose is a third year Ph.D. student in the Attraction and Relationships Lab.
+Rose is a fourth year Ph.D. candidate in the Attraction and Relationships Lab.
 She graduated from the NYU Gallatin Individualized Studies program in 2018, where she broadly studied the intersection of love and human sexuality.

 She is particularly interested in understanding the role that erotic intimacy plays in the maintenance of a diverse range of relationships.
 Her work is grounded in both feminist and queer theories as she aims to interrogate hegemonic frameworks within relationship science by deploying community-based methods.